1ajthomas248/onepieceshowdown/README.md

 ## **Credits**

-**Fighter's Arena** was developed by [Your Name](https://github.com/yourusername) and contributors.
-Special thanks to the Pygame community for their support and resources.
+**Fighter's Arena** was developed by [myself](https://github.com/1ajthomas248).
+Special thanks to the DevianArt community for being a huge source for the images.
+All credit for art goes to the respective artists.